ronnienter/Skipify/README.md

-# Skipify 🎵
+# SpotiChop 🎵

-**Skipify** is a lightweight Chrome extension that lets you set a custom time (in seconds) for when Spotify Web Player should automatically skip to the next track.
+**SpotiChop** is a lightweight Chrome extension that lets you set a custom time (in seconds) for when Spotify Web Player should automatically skip to the next track.

+---

 ## 🧠 Why I Built This